Art has filled my childhood with learning, connection, and purpose.

-I love drawing with charcoal.
+I enjoy drawing with charcoal.
 I am always amazed by how many different values and shades of gray I can create.
 This still life is one of my favorite pieces.
-When I use my eyes to tell my fingers how to move, I feel like my whole body is concentrating and working as one.
+When I use my eyes to guide my fingers how to move, I feel like my whole body is concentrating and working as one.

 I loved working with a thin black pen on text for this piece.
 The movement and frequency of the ink lines create depth and perspective.